knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShippingApi.md

 <a name="getshippingtemplate"></a>
 # **GetShippingTemplate**
-> ModelItemTemplateResource GetShippingTemplate (string id)
+> ItemTemplateResource GetShippingTemplate (string id)

 Get a single shipping template